-Part VII also analyzes in detail the manner, scope and structuring of "control" and "non-control" investments in U.S. and foreign banking organizations and other depository institutions (referencing a related discussion in Part I).
+Part VII analyzes in detail the manner, scope and structuring of "control" and "non-control" investments in U.S. and foreign banking organizations and other depository institutions.
 It addresses Federal Reserve Board and FDIC guidance concerning private equity investments in U.S. banks and bank holding companies.